tfenster/ALRunner/README.md

 # AL Runner README

-AL Runner allows you to compile and publish your appliaction and run a NAV AL page or pageextension object using Alt+P for the object in the current selection or Shift+Alt+P for the first object in the file.
-It also allows you to just run (no compile and publish) a NAV AL page, pageextension or report object using Alt+R like in good old (actually bad old) C/SIDE for the object in the current selection or Shift+Alt+R for the first object in the file
+AL Runner allows you to compile and publish your application and run a NAV AL page object using Alt+P for the object in the current selection or Shift+Alt+P for the first object in the file.
+It also allows you to just run (no compile and publish) a NAV AL page or report object using Alt+R like in good old (actually bad old) C/SIDE for the object in the current selection or Shift+Alt+R for the first object in the file

 ## Features